-Careers with Disabilities understand that it can be difficult for disabled jobseekers to easily understand which employers are disability friendly.
+Careers with Disabilities understands that it can be difficult for disabled jobseekers to easily understand which employers are disability-friendly.

 We want to help remove this barrier by showcasing employers that are committed to the inclusion of disabled people in their workforce.
-You can find a list of disability-friendly employers in our business directory.
-Members include ScotRail, the Defence, Science and Technology Laboratory (Dstl), the Disability Law Service, Hightown Housing Association and the Care Inspectorate.
+You can find a list of disability-friendly employers in our Company Profiles page.

 We also recommend visiting the Careers with Disabilities jobs board where you can find the latest job vacancies from our network of disability friendly employers.